Technorely/tendermint/docs/introduction/quick-start.md

 ## Overview

 This is a quick start guide.
-If you have a vague idea about how Tendermint works and want to get started right away, continue.
+If you have a vague idea about how Tenderely works and want to get started right away, continue.

 ## Install

 ### Quick Install

-To quickly get Tendermint installed on a fresh
+To quickly get Tenderely installed on a fresh
 Ubuntu 16.04 machine, use [this script](https://git.io/fFfOR).

 WARNING: do not run this on your local machine.